cmusphinx/cmusphinx.github.io/wiki/tutorialpocketsphinx.md

      pocketsphinx-X.x

 On step one, build and install SphinxBase.
-Change current directory to ''sphinxbase'' folder.
-If you downloaded directly from the repository, you need to do this at least once to generate the ''configure'' file:
+Change current directory to `sphinxbase` folder.
+If you downloaded directly from the repository, you need to do this at least once to generate the `configure` file:

      % ./autogen.sh

-if you downloaded the release version, or ran ''autogen.sh'' at least once, then compile and install:
+if you downloaded the release version, or ran `autogen.sh` at least once, then compile and install:

      % ./configure
      % make
      % make install

-The last step might require root permissions so it might be ''sudo make install''.
+The last step might require root permissions so it might be `sudo make install`.
 If you want to use fixed-point arithmetic, you must configure SphinxBase with the --enable-fixed option.
-You can also set installation prefix with ''--prefix''.
+You can also set installation prefix with `--prefix`.
 You can also configure with or without SWIG python support.

-The sphinxbase will be installed in ''/usr/local/'' folder by default.
+The sphinxbase will be installed in `/usr/local/` folder by default.
 Not every system loads libraries from this folder automatically.
 To load them you need to configure the path to look for shared libaries.
-It can be done either in the file ''/etc/ld.so.conf'' or with exporting environment variables:
+It can be done either in the file `/etc/ld.so.conf` or with exporting environment variables:

      export LD_LIBRARY_PATH=/usr/local/lib
      export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig